gulpsome/hal-rc/README.md

 ### Configure:

-- `sourcegate: []` creates tasks that write configuration files, documented next
+- `sourcegate: []` creates tasks that write configuration files, documented further down
-- `sourcegateRx: {}` abbreviation for sourcegateRecipeDefaults so one can skip stuff like `sources: {node: true}` for each jshint-linted project, skip the defaults with `sourcegate: [{recipe: 'jshint', sources: {}}]`, for example, or override with `sourcegateModule / module` config
 - `sourcegateModule: 'a-node_modules-module-name'` optional like everything else
-- `sourcegatePrefix`: '.'` will look for `".#{recipe}rc"`, it can also be a path
+- `sourcegatePrefix`: '.'` will look for `".#{recipe}rc"`, it can also be a path fragment
-- `sourcegatePreset: "airbnb"` for example, in some cases there are presets across tools, this sets a default one for configuration DRY-ness; presets of tools installed in the project's `node_modules` have priority over presets form `sourcegateModule`'s `node_modules`, this way a project can have its own version of presets
+- `sourcegatePreset: 'airbnb'` for example, in some cases there are presets across tools, this sets a default one for configuration DRY-ness; presets of tools installed in the project's `node_modules` have priority over presets form `sourcegateModule`'s `node_modules`, this way a project can have its own version of presets
 - `sourcegateWatch: true` will create a `sourcegate:watch` task, if `hal-rc` is handed `gulp` via the second argument

 The above options can be used to setup configuration files from a template to the project's root with possible overrides.
 This is done with the [sourcegate module](https://github.com/orlin/sourcegate) and some example files would be: `.jshintrc`, `.jscsrc`, `.eslintrc`, etc.  If there is a package in node_modules that contains some / many / most / all your baseline defaults for coding style preferences / standards, `sourcegateModule` will tell HAL about it so the config is DRYer.
 Or each template can set its own individual module / path.
 It could be a published module, or a git repo in `devDependencies`.
 One gets a convenient setup for tools that use json config files, for example: